LisieP/ML_AI/README.md

 # Python based ML/AI
-Most of the implementations are done using first principle linear algebra and fancy probability theory
+Most of the implementations are done using first principle linear algebra and statistics

 # Sources & Contributions
 -  Joshua Jansen van Vuren, Thomas Niesler, University of Stellenbosch, 2022